bseltz-cohesity/scripts/powershell/migrateSQLProtectionGroup/README.md

 When running the migrateSQLProtectionGroup.ps1 script, you can use the `-detachServers` switch to cause the script to detach the agents.
 For the detach to be successful, the following are required:

-* The script to be run on a Windows system
+* The script must be run from a Windows system
+* The SQL servers must have Windows Remote Management (WinRM) enabled
 * The script operator must be logged into Windows using an Active Directory user that has admin privileges to the SQL servers
-* The SQL servers must have Windows Remote Management (WinRM) enabled

 If the script operator does not have admin privileges, you can use the `-exportServerList` switch to export the list of SQL servers to a text file (physicalServers.txt).
 The text file can be shared with another user who does have admin privileges, and they can use the text file with the [detachWindowsAgents.ps1 script](https://github.com/cohesity/community-automation-samples/tree/main/powershell/detachWindowsAgent) to detach the agents, e.g.